Sorel History, Family Crest & Coats of Arms

 Early History of the Sorel family

-Another 196 words (14 lines of text) covering the year 1200 is included under the topic Early Sorel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sorel research.
+Another 239 words (17 lines of text) covering the years 1200, 1257, 1626, 1650, 1728, 1650, 1738 and 1588 are included under the topic Early Sorel History in all our PDF Extended History products and printed products wherever possible.

 Sorel Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Sorel family name include Sorrell, Sorel, Sorell, Sorril, Sorrill, Sorwell and others.

 Early Notables of the Sorel family (pre 1700)

 More information is included under the topic Early Sorel Notables in all our PDF Extended History products and printed products wherever possible.

 Sorel Settlers in Canada in the 18th Century

 Contemporary Notables of the name Sorel (post 1700) +